 The Australian Shepherd is undeniably one of the most popular dog breeds in the world.
 Aussies have bright and lively personalities with an energetic lifestyle.
 In fact, they’re some of the hardest working dog breeds in the world – comparable to the Border Collie.

 But what actually makes these dogs look the way they do?
-Are there any benefits of choosing a Blue Merle over another colored Australian Shepherd?
+And are there any benefits of choosing a Blue Merle over another colored Australian Shepherd?
 How about the disadvantages?
 If questions like these intrigue you, here’s the complete guide to the stunning Blue Merle Aussie.

 RECOMMENDED: 14 Best Australian Shepherd Colors

 Colors of the Australian Shepherd

 As you may already know, there are many, many colors of the Australian Shepherd.
 Blue is far from the only color of the breed.
 And while some colors are more common than others, all of them are gorgeous and beautiful.

 The four basic coat base colors of the Australian Shepherd includes:

 - Black Aussie